superkisa/obsidian/Computer Vision/E2. Ways to represent image in computer/Ways to represent image in computer..md

 [Color Spaces](https://medium.com/@livajorge7/the-science-of-color-understanding-color-spaces-in-image-processing-d0e238872a0c) (VPN)

+CIE 1931 xy [chromaticity diagram](https://en.wikipedia.org/wiki/Chromaticity_diagram "Chromaticity diagram") showing the [gamut](https://en.wikipedia.org/wiki/Gamut "Gamut") of the sRGB color space (the triangle).
+The outer curved boundary is the spectral (or monochromatic) locus, with wavelengths shown in nanometers (labeled in blue).
+This image is drawn using sRGB, so colors outside the triangle cannot be accurately colored and have been interpolated

 **RGB Colour Space**

 The RGB colour space is an additive colour model that is used to display colours on electronic displays, such as computer monitors and televisions.
 It uses three primary colors: red, green, and blue, to create all other colors.
 In the RGB color space, each color is represented by a combination of red, green, and blue values, ranging from 0 to 255.